 In the last four years, PAP turned its attention on what it deemed was WP's mismanagement of its sole town council, such as a poor audit rating and cleaning of hawker centres, and continued to do so during the campaign.
 WP countered the charges by stating that the government had abused its authority and denied the town council of grants.
 The main opposition party's performance in Parliament was also met with both bouquets and brickbats.
 PAP and some observers felt it could have been more substantial and vocal, while others expressed that its approach was realistic given its small number of seats.
 WP continued its call to voters to build an alternative by its campaign slogan "Empower Your Future".

-In an unprecedented move, PAP parachuted sitting incumbents into opposition wards.
+In a bold move, PAP parachuted sitting incumbents into opposition wards.
 Charles Chong, who narrowly fended off a loss to WP in 2011, regained Punggol East from it for PAP.
 However, the team led by former Aljunied GRC MP Yeo Guat Kwang, who had been drafted into Ang Mo Kio GRC and returned to take the place of Serangoon PAP branch chairman Chan Hui Yuh at the final hour, failed to do the same.
 WP was the only opposition party that won seats and was eligible for all three Non-Constituency MP seats, becoming the only party other than PAP in Parliament.
-WP's Lee Li Lian declined her NCMP seat and was the first to do so since 1984 when the scheme first started and two opposition candidates rejected theirs.
-NCMP Gerald Giam also stepped down and nominated Leon Perera of WP's East Coast GRC team.
-WP proposed for Daniel Goh to replace the former Punggol East MP, which the PAP-dominated legislature approved on 28 January 2016.
+WP's Lee Li Lian declined her NCMP seat and was the first to do so since 1984 when the scheme started and two opposition candidates rejected theirs.
+NCMP Gerald Giam also stepped down and nominated another fellow candidate from WP's East Coast GRC team, while a third from the team was proposed to replace the former Punggol East MP, which the PAP-dominated legislature approved on 28 January 2016.